hpjeonGIT/Tips/Tip_Cmake_gcc.md

 - How to enforce T, not t, in the library?
   - In Cmake files, add_library(someLib SHARED IMPORTED GLOBAL) will enforce global symbol -> but not working?
   - Comparing CMakeCache.txt by gcc8.4 vs 10.3, COMPILER_HAS_DEPRECATED:INTERNAL=1 is found at gcc8.4.
 10.3 has no value.
-  - Needs newer version of cmake?
+  - ~~Needs newer version of cmake?
 This is 3.20.5
-  - TBD
+  - Tried vtk 9.1 and worked OK.
+But this will need the higher version of CMake (> 3.12)